ModisaY/document-retrieval-system/README.md

 * **GET** `/api/search/?q=keyword` - Search documents
 * **POST** `/api/rebuild-index/` - Rebuild the full inverted index

+## Indexing and Search Implementation Details

+* **Text Processing**:
+  Documents are preprocessed using spaCy, including:

+  * Lowercasing
+  * Removing stopwords
+  * Lemmatization (e.g., 'running' → 'run')

+* **Building Inverted Index**:
+  An inverted index is created where each term maps to documents it appears in.
+  Frequency of each term is stored to calculate Term Frequency (TF).

+* **TF-IDF Scoring**:

+  * **TF (Term Frequency)**: How often a term appears in a document.
+  * **IDF (Inverse Document Frequency)**: How rare a term is across all documents.
+  * The final TF-IDF score = TF × IDF.

+* **Search Workflow**:

+  1. User query is tokenized and lemmatized.
+  2. Tokens are matched against the inverted index.
+  3. Documents are scored and ranked by their cumulative TF-IDF scores.
+  4. Top N documents are returned based on relevance.

+* **Caching**:
+  Frequently repeated search queries are cached for faster retrieval without recalculating.

 ## Deployment

 You can deploy this project using: